 Students who show academic excellence and a commitment to service are eligible to join the National Honor Society (grades 10 - 12).
 Students qualify for the National Honor Society based on their grades in the entire 9th grade year and the first term of their 10th grade year.
-Riverdale Kingsbridge Academy MS/HS 141 Course Guide 2025-26

 Invites are sent out in February.
-Invitees have requirements which must be met by late spring of their 10th grade year.
+Invites have requirements which must be met by late spring of their 10th grade year.
 Then in their 11th grade year students participate in school service projects and complete outside service while maintaining their high grades.
 In 12th grade year, seniors take on a larger service project in order to wear the stole at graduation.
 In particular a student must:

-- Achieve a minimum 90% GPA overall in a given term. - Complete the service requirement of earning ten (10) community points by the last week in April. - Pay dues by April. - Participate in one "in-service" project where students work together to help their community. - Students can earn no more than three hours of community service per year for helping a teacher.
+- Achieve a minimum 90% GPA overall in a given term. - Complete the service requirement of earning ten (10) community points by the last week in April. - Pay dues by April.

+- Participate in one "in-service" project where students work together to help their community. - Students can earn no more than half of their community service through club or activity participation for the year.
 The remainder of the hours must be completed outside of school. - Have satisfactory conduct in all subjects and during any community service activities in keeping with the "service, leadership and character" motto. - Be recommended by a faculty member.